endoflife-date/endoflife.date/products/oracle-database.md

 - Innovation Release, which are supported for at least 2 years with Premier Support and have no Extended Support.

-The version and patch policy is also complex and changing, but some interesting information can be found on:
+The version and patch policy is also complex and changing, but some guidance can be found on:
 - [Oracle Database - Wikipedia](https://wikipedia.org/wiki/Oracle_Database#Patch_updates_and_security_alerts),
 - [All You Need to Know about Oracle Database Patching - GotoDBA.com](https://gotodba.com/2019/10/17/all-you-need-to-know-about-oracle-database-patching/),